tobirohrer/tobirohrer.github.io/_pages/about.md

 👋 Thats me, Tobi.

 I am currently working at the Fraunhofer Institute for Solar Energy Systems.
-There, I am working on a simulation and control of energy systems to investigate the optimal integration of energy storages.
+There, I am working on simulation and control of energy systems to investigate the optimal integration of energy storages.